spring-tips/java22/README.md

 Hi, Spring fans!
 Happy [Java 22](https://blogs.oracle.com/java/post/the-arrival-of-java-22) release day, to those who celebrate!
 Did you get the bits already?
 Go, go, go!
 Java 22 is a _significant_ improvement that I think is a worthy upgrade for everyone.
 There are some big, final released features, like Project Panama, and a slew of even-better preview features.
 I couldn't hope to cover them all, but I did want to touch on a few of my favorites.
+We're going to touch on a number of features.
+The code, if you want to follow along at home, [is  here (`https://github.com/spring-tips/java22`)](https://github.com/spring-tips/java22).

 I love Java 22, and of course, I love GraalVM, and both have releases today!
 Java is of course our favorite runtime and language, and GraalVM is a high-performance JDK distribution that supports additional languages and allows